MunifTanjim/minimo/exampleSite/content/docs/deprecated.md

 comments: false
 ---

-Engimo addss new boolean parameter to the metadata section: `deprecated`.
+Engimo adds a new boolean parameter to the metadata section: `deprecated`.
 When set to `true` like this:

 ```
 ---